jmajety-dev/jmajety-dev/README.md

 ### 🚀 About Me:
 - **Certified AWS Developer and IBM Data science Professional** with a strong background in **cloud development** and **data pipelines**.
 - Proficient in **Python, Java, PySpark, SQL, JavaScript, React, Django, and Cloud Engineering**.
-- A dedicated team player with a **"whatever it takes" mentality"**, driving projects to completion while ensuring client satisfaction.
+- A dedicated team player with a **"whatever it takes"** mentality, driving projects to completion while ensuring client satisfaction.
 - Expertise in **system design**, **Big data** (PowerBI, Tableau), and **machine learning** (Keras, Pandas).

 ---